Stephanie Rovetti

 Stephanie Rovetti (/roʊˈvɛti/ roh-VET-ee; born October 2, 1991) is an American rugby player.

+Career

 She debuted for the in 2018.
 Rovetti was a basketball player in college and began playing rugby at age 24, after maxing out her NCAA eligibility for basketball.

 At the 2024 Summer Olympics, Rovetti was on the bronze medal-winning team for the United States in rugby sevens.

 Personal life

 Rovetti attended Reno High School and graduated in 2010.
 After high school, she graduated from BYU with B.S. in public health in 2014 and from California State University, Fresno with an MPA in Public Administration in 2016.
 She is currently the Director of Operations for the University of San Diego basketball team.